Institute of Astronomy and Astrophysics, Academia Sinica

-The PI is an astrophysicist specialized in theoretical and computational star and planet formation, especially in the construction and evolution of the Solar System, and the in-situ processing of planet-making materials.
-The PI also develops hydrodynamic and magnetohydrodynamic codes for astrophysical fluids and particles, and their high-performance computational applications.
+The PI is an astrophysicist specializing in theoretical and computational star and planet formation, especially the construction and evolution of the Solar System and the in-situ processing of planet-forming materials.
+The PI also develops hydrodynamic and magnetohydrodynamic codes for astrophysical fluids and particles in general relativity, as well as their high-performance computational applications.
+The PI is also developing AI/ML approaches to those areas, computer imaging recognition techniques, and their acceleration.

-Astronomical phenomena have intrigued people for thousands of years and have motivated students and researchers to investigate the underlying astrophysical mechanisms.
+Astronomical phenomena have intrigued people for thousands of years, motivating students and researchers to investigate the underlying astrophysical mechanisms.
 With the recent advances in observational techniques and computing capabilities, astrophysical research has reached an unprecedented era to investigate detailed mechanisms in high spatial and temporal resolution.
 We study young stellar objects and their formation processes using theoretical, computational, and observational methods.
 For more details, please visit our group site: CHARMS Group Page.

 My group is also developing high-performance computing codes from first principles.
 Please visit the CompAS group page.